 - Before a storm arrives, recharge your phones and laptops to help you stay connected with radio alerts, family and friends

-- Trim trees around the house - do not attempt to prune trees in or near powerlines - call us on 132080 or visit essentialenergy.com.au/trees to report the trees near our powerlines
+- Trim trees around the house.
+Do not attempt to prune trees in or near powerlines - call us on 132391 or visit essentialenergy.com.au/trees to report trees near powerlines

 - Back-up computers and phones to keep data safe

 - Consider alternative power sources for water pumps and cooking

 - Make sure you know how to open your garage doors and gates manually